nice-digital/wdio-cucumber-steps/README.md

 This means it's easy to write scenarios like `When I click the button "#signin"` where `When I login` is probably better.
 Writing behavioural scenarios usually means writing more custom step definitions.
 Consider importing the _lib/support_ actions/check modules into custom step definitions in preference to using the built in step definitions directly.

+### v3 breaking changes

+Version 3 targets WebDriverIO v8 and Node 18+.

+The only breaking change for us that we've noticed is the difference in the `scrollIntoView` function that has some changes in implementation.
+These can be seen here [version 8](https://github.com/webdriverio/webdriverio/blob/v8.1.3/packages/webdriverio/src/commands/element/scrollIntoView.ts) and [version 7](https://github.com/webdriverio/webdriverio/blob/v7.20.9/packages/webdriverio/src/commands/element/scrollIntoView.ts).

 ## Usage

 ### :rocket: Quick start